Перейти к содержанию

-Agreement on the First Line of Support (FLSA)
+First Line Support Agreement (FLSA)

 The FLSA is always established between two organization.
 Two organizations can belong to the same space, in which case the Service Desk team and person it provides support to, also belong to the same space.
 If the client and service provider organizations belong to different spaces, then the first line of support provider registers the FLSA, specifying the team that will act as the Service Desk for persons from the client organization.
 To establish an FLSA with a client organization in another space, trust needs to be established between the spaces of your organization and that of the client.

-If the client’s FLSA belongs to another space, then persons with the service_level_manager_role role in the client’s space can assign a representative from the client for the FLSA.
+If the client’s FLSA belongs to another space, then persons with the service level manager role role in the client’s space can assign a representative from the client for the FLSA.

 Only persons with the service level manager role can manage the FLSA within a space.

-The first_line_support_agreement_fields page presents recommendations for utilizing each field of the FLSA form.
+The first line support agreement fields page presents recommendations for utilizing each field of the FLSA form.